 Compassion has always been at the heart of what we do at Gluckstein Lawyers.
 This conference is about giving back to our community and many incredible individuals who work tirelessly to care for others, whether in a professional capacity as nurses, social workers or family members including parents and caregivers.

-The conference is more than an opportunity to connect with others through their stories, but we hope to help you carve out sometime to have some fun too!
-Throughout the conference, we will be giving away prizes to the attendees.
 Especially during difficult times, it is hard to find that silver lining, so we want to inspire you and bring some joy to your daily practice.

 The curated lineup of speakers will be sharing stories of struggle, triumph, empathy, and support to help understand what compassion fatigue is and how we can learn to take care of ourselves and each other.